Eliot-RUIZ/automation/README.md

 ```r
 ?UCRS.5c
 ```

+If the name of the package implementing the function appear in front of the name of the model if the argument *package* is switched to *TRUE*.

 The names of the 21 remaining model (in package "aomisc") are displayed below and more informations on them can be obtained following this [link1](https://www.statforbiology.com/2020/stat_nls_usefulfunctions/#exponential-function) and this [link2](https://www.statforbiology.com/nonlinearregression/usefulequations):

 |Aomisc functions used | Name of the model | Formula of the model  |